 These items all contribute positively to the children’s learning experiences and conditions.
 In budgeting for any expenditure within a Catholic school, School Fees contribute to projected planned income.

-Fee collection is a very necessary focus for the School Board, and formal collection processes will commence, in the event of failure to make contact with the School Principal to discuss any variations to fee structures, or any circumstances that have the potential to impact on your family’s obligation to meet their outstanding 2021, and or any overdue School Fees.
+Fee collection is a very necessary focus for the School Advisory Council , and formal collection processes will commence, in the event of failure to make contact with me, as the School Principal, to discuss any variations to fee structures, or any circumstances that have the potential to impact on your family’s obligation to meet their outstanding 2022, and or, any overdue School Fees.

-This term, our Sacred Heart children in Year Four, will be preparing to celebrate that most special of sacraments, the Eucharist, on Sunday 20th June, at the special time of 4.00pm.
+Next term, our Sacred Heart children in Year Four, will be preparing to celebrate that most special of sacraments, the Eucharist, (First Holy Communion) on either Sunday 7th August , at the 9.00am Mass, or Sunday 14th August at the 9.00am Mass.
+Families are asked to nominate one of these celebrations.

-On Tuesday 1st June at 6.30pm, the compulsory step in the preparations for First Communion, the Eucharist Parent and Child Workshop will be conducted in the School Hall.
+On Tuesday 19th July at 6.00pm, the compulsory step in the preparations for this special sacrament, the Eucharist Parent and Child Workshop will be conducted in the School Hall.

-Our Eucharist candidates will participate in their Sacramental Retreat, on Thursday 10th June here at school, when they prepare bread and a special liturgy, and enjoy many exciting activities that make this most special time, memorable for them.
+Our Eucharist candidates will participate in their Sacramental Retreat, on Thursday 28th July here at school, when they prepare their own bread and a special liturgy, and enjoy many exciting activities that make this most special time, memorable for them.

-Father Mark has also planned an additional celebration of the Sacrament of First Eucharist for those catholic students who do not attend Sacred Heart.
+Father Mark has also planned an additional celebration of the sacrament of First Eucharist for those Catholic students who do not attend Sacred Heart Primary School.
 Details of this and the after school preparation classes can be obtained from the Sacred Heart parish secretary, Mrs Rosalia Carbone 9328 3433.

-I thank everyone for their continued efforts to contribute to all that is Sacred Heart!
+I thank everyone for their continued efforts to contribute to all that is our Sacred Heart community!
 When we combine our strengths and talents, we are able to provide a wonderful education experience for our boys and girls, and build a sense of community for all families and staff.

 I look forward to sharing even more positive experiences for all, over the remaining weeks of this term, and ask that you welcome our new families who will be joining our school over the coming weeks.